Heart discography: Music videos, VHS and DVD releases

-"What About Love", "These Dreams", "Alone", "Who Will You Run To" and "There's the Girl" were released on VHS in 1988 under the title If Looks Could Kill.
+"What About Love", "Never", "These Dreams", "Nothin' at All", "Alone", "Who Will You Run To" and "There's the Girl" were released on VHS in 1988 under the title If Looks Could Kill.

 A video version of The Road Home has been issued on both VHS (1995) and DVD (2003).

 Lovemongers releases

 Ann & Nancy Wilson have also recorded albums under the moniker Lovemongers, an informal acoustic music side-project with long-time Heart contributing writer Sue Ennis as a fellow band member.
 Their second full-length album was later re-released presented by Heart.